 The so-called Flushing Remonstrance is considered one of the foundational documents of American liberty, ancestor to the first amendment in the Bill of Rights, which guarantees that the government “shall make no laws respecting an establishment of religion, or prohibiting the free exercise thereof”. — Russel Shorto

 Both of these Remonstrances (New Amsterdam’s diamonds in the ruff) were legacies that might have remained buried without Stuyvesant and Adriaen.
 The momentum they generated, and even the unique friction that existed between them, contributed to the flowering of equality and freedom.

 Soil doesn’t always need tilling except to break up severely compacted patches to plant new seeds.
 Equality and freedom were thankfully transplanted values that were mixed with rich ingredients.
-Over time they developed into their current forms.
-Current events are placing immense pressures on them, testing their resilience day after day.
-The soil they were planted in is beginning to, or perhaps already has become, severely compacted and needs tilling.
-With the amount of friction being generated within our nation there is ample opportunity to become engaged in it and generate the type of energy that leads to new legacies.
+Over time these values were distilled even further by the unique interaction of others like Stuyvesant and Adriaen.
+Current events are placing immense pressures on the current value-systems.
+The soil they were planted in is beginning to, or perhaps already has, become severely compacted, and needs tilling.
+With the amount of friction being generated within our nation there is ample opportunity to become engaged in the process and generate the type of energy that leads to new legacies.
 As Tilde Bjorfors suggests: